isamu-isozaki/teamai_test/engineering/infrastructure/change-management/index.html.md

 To that end, we will have:
 
-* a dedicated change bridge (zoom call) for S1 and S2 changes.
+* a dedicated change bridge (zoom call/index.html.md) for S1 and S2 changes.
 * a dedicated `#change` channel, since `#production` contains sizeable amounts of information and it takes effort to filter out non-relevant items.
 This is particularly important for the change team, which must be focused on technical information to perform the change.
 While `#change` is an open channel and anyone is free to join, we will encourage people to use other channels to communicate with the EMOC.
-* periodic updates intended to the various audiences at place (CMOC handles this):
+* periodic updates intended to the various audiences at place (CMOC handles this/index.html.md):
-  * End-users (Twitter)
+  * End-users (Twitter/index.html.md)
   * eStaff
   * Support staff
   * Employees at large
-* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/production) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.
+* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/production/index.html.md) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.
 This is useful because there may be other teams, over time, that need to do work in the production environment.